 When I see hosts talking like this I want to shake them and ask them why they got into this business in the first place.

-This is first a foremost a hospitality industry.
+This is first and foremost a hospitality industry.
 Your job is to make your guests happy.

-This means that your job is also to be understanding of guests’ needs and mentality while on vacation.
+This means that your job is also to be understanding of your guests’ needs and their mentality while on vacation.
 (And, don’t forget, to be kind…)

 Webster’s defines hospitality as “the friendly and generous reception and entertainment of guests, visitors, or strangers.”

-That means no charging people for extra electricity usage or other stupid charges like that.
+- no charging people for extra electricity usage, or other unreasonable charges,

-It means graciously providing if someone wants extra towels.
+- graciously providing if someone wants extra towels,

 Tools like TurnoverBNB, Your Porter, August Locks, Wheelhouse, and more are all geared towards making managing short-term rentals easier and more streamlined.
 These sorts of apps have made a business out of making hosts’ lives easier.

-But have we as hosts forgotten that our jobs are essentially to make our guests’ lives easier?
+But sometimes we forget that our first job as a host is essentially to make our guests’ lives easier

-Don’t forget that.
+Please remember that!
 It’s the heart of this business.
-And without it, you’re going to get frustrated and burned out in a hurry.
+And without it, you’re going to get frustrated, burned out…